andrewburger/andrewburger.github.io/_posts/2023-07-09-link-how-to-do-great-work.md

 There is a lot of wisdom in this essay for anyone with sufficient ambition.
 Like Paul, I have seen optimism, curiosity, and compound effort act as a catalyst for meaningful change and a force for good.

 I invite us all collectively to start something new.
-Don't worry too much about whether the idea appears trivial or small.
+Don't worry too much about whether this activity appears trivial or imperfect.

 Our future is waiting for someone just like you.